Kubernetes-Succinctly/remind-me-v2/Readme.md

 3. ASP.net Core on .Net Core 2.1
 4. Angular SPA on Angular 5
 5. Test Frameworks: Protractor, and Jasmine on Karma test runner
+6. .Net Core 2.1 Web API
+7. xUnit tests for .Net Core

 ### Installation

-Build the project from the CLI or VS Code.
-The build task will restore all the nuget packages and the npm dependencies.
-If you are using the command line, change to the **Web**/**api**(depending upon which project you are building) directory before executing the following commands.
+Build individual projects from the CLI or VS Code.
+For the frontend project in the **web** directory, the build task will restore all the nuget packages and the npm dependencies.
+If you are using the command line, depending upon which project you are building change to the **Web** or **api** directory before executing the following commands.
 The following command will build the project.

 ```
 dotnet build